airpair/using-braintrees-vzero-sdk-to-accept-payments/post.md

 Braintree provides a lot more than just this simple transaction processing.
 It also handles subscriptions and securely storing user's credentials so that they can re-use them on subsequent checkouts.

 I hope you learned something by reading this guide.

-* TODO:

-* Update app to use Bootstrap
-* Re-take screenshots